WasiqB/multiple-cucumber-html-reporter/.github/ISSUE_TEMPLATE/--bug-report.md

  - Platform name and version: [e.g. Windows 10]
  - Cucucmber version: [e.g. 4.2.0]

-**Config of protractor + multiple-cucumber-html-reporter** An example of how you configured the reporter in your webdriver.io config
+**Config of multiple-cucumber-html-reporter**
+An example of how you configured the reporter in your config

 **Describe the bug**
 A clear and concise description of what the bug is.